 What’s more, the employee handbook serves as a legal tool for conflict resolution with the employees.
 It has to be drafted with utmost care covering all rules and regulations.
 It must follow a balanced tone covering both “what to do” and “what not to do” tasks.

-Sharing company’s vision and mission statement is important to instill a sense of belongingness to your company.
+Sharing a company’s vision and mission statement is important to instil a sense of belongingness in your company.
 When a new employee reads it, he should be confident enough to have chosen to work with your company.
 For that reason, such statements should be published in the initial pages of the handbook.

 Your workforce may be a mix of full-time, part-time and contractual employees.
-The handbook should explicitly state the duties and obligations of fulfillment of every employee position.
-It is important to mention these definitions to avoid conflicts within employees especially in the organizations where employees have overlapping responsibilities.
+The handbook should explicitly state the duties and obligations of the fulfilment of every employee position.
+It is important to mention these definitions to avoid conflicts within employees especially in organizations where employees have overlapping responsibilities.

 All general policies and procedures pertaining to your company should be mentioned in this section.
-It may cover dress codes, pay periods, time sheets, telephone use, holidays etc. It can include procedures related to visiting card request, accessing and renewing membership to office library, and so on.
+It may cover dress codes, pay periods, timesheets, telephone use, holidays etc. It can include procedures related to visiting card requests, accessing and renewing membership to the office library, and so on.

-In this section of the handbook, you can mention about all the employee benefits depending upon his/her position, experience, seniority or any other condition.
-It can include healthcare benefits/ medical insurance for employee and his family, life insurance, travel and dearness allowances.
-There should be a specific mention about the benefits and support provided to differently-abled employees.
+In this section of the handbook, you can mention all the employee benefits depending upon his/her position, experience, seniority or any other condition.
+It can include healthcare benefits/ medical insurance for the employee and his family, life insurance, travel and dearness allowances.
+There should be a specific mention of the benefits and support provided to differently-abled employees.